Arbutus Roofing & Drains (2006) Ltd. Health & Safety Program

 Fragile Roof – A fragile roof is one that does not safely support the weight of a person.
-Fragility of a roof does not depend on the composition of the roof material.
-A fragile roof may be caused by; thickness of the material, span between supports, or the age of the material.
+The fragility of a roof does not depend on the composition of the roof material.
+A fragile roof may be caused by; thickness of the material, the span between supports, or the age of the material.
 The fragility of a roof should be determined prior to work starting.

 Slate and Tile Roofs – Slate and tiles do not provide a safe footing, especially when wet.
 Properly designed roof ladders or crawling boards need to be installed to work safely on these types of roofs.